Putterman Legal

 New Jersey Murder Defense Attorney

-At Putterman Legal, our New Jersey murder defense attorney has the experience, tenacity, and professional skill to handle even the most serious of criminal charges, including homicide cases.
+At Putterman Legal, our New Jersey criminal defense lawyers have the experience, tenacity, and professional skill to handle even the most serious of criminal charges, including homicide cases.
 An allegation of murder is extremely serious.
 A conviction could potentially even lead to life imprisonment.
 You have the right to defend yourself.
 If you or your family member was arrested for murder, we can help.
-Contact our New Jersey murder defense lawyer today for a fully confidential, no obligation initial consultation.
+Contact our criminal defense attorney today for a fully confidential, no obligation free consultation.

 What to Know About Murder Charges in New Jersey

-- Definition of Murder: In New Jersey, a person is guilty of murder if they purposely or knowingly cause the death of another, or cause serious bodily injury resulting in death.
+In the state, a person is guilty of murder if they purposely or knowingly cause the death of another, or cause serious bodily injury resulting in death.
 Murder also includes killings that occur during the commission or attempted commission of specified felonies such as robbery, burglary, arson, kidnapping, sexual assault, or carjacking.
 That specific type of offense is known as felony murder.
 It is a distinction that matters because it means that the prosecution does not need to prove intent to kill.
 Instead, participation in the underlying felony is enough to establish liability for murder.

-- Degrees and Penalties: In New Jersey, murder is a first-degree crime, but sentencing is far harsher than for other first-degree offenses.
+Murder is a first-degree crime, but sentencing is far harsher than for other first degree indictable offenses.
 A standard murder conviction carries a minimum of 30 years without parole, with sentences ranging from 30 years to life imprisonment.
 For certain aggravating factors, such as killing a police officer or committing multiple murders, the statute requires life imprisonment without parole.
 Further, felony murder is still punishable by 30 years to life, even if the defendant was not the actual killer.

-Note: Because New Jersey abolished the death penalty in 2007, life terms with parole restrictions are the maximum penalties available.
+Note: Because the state abolished the death penalty in 2007, life terms with parole restrictions are the maximum penalties available.

 Bonnie Putterman Defends Murder Charges in New Jersey